microsoft/demikernel/man/demi_pushto.md

 ## Name

-`demi_pushto` - Pushes a scatter-gather array to a network queue.
+`demi_pushto` - Asynchronously pushes a scatter-gather array to a socket I/O queue.

 ## Synopsis